codelabspro/engine-guides/EmbeddingProjects/finish.md

 In this lesson, you learned...

-  - How to Install the Famous Hub CLI
+  - How to install the Famous CLI
-  - How to Create a Famous Container
+  - How to create a Famous Container
   - How to deploy a project to the cloud
-  - How to Embed your project in an existing website
+  - How to embed your project in an existing website

 ## Feedback